-[What's the difference between axes and motor outputs](#)
+What's the difference between axes and motor outputs?

 The difference between motors and axes is that multiple motors can be used for the same axis.
-For instance, a gantry may use two motors for the two sides of the machine during the alignment, however they are both still the "X"-axis.
-This concept of multiple motors being used for the same axis is well-illustrated in the [Gantry Alignment](#) manual.
+For instance, a gantry may use two motors for the two sides of the machine during the alignment, however they are both still considered to be the "X" axis.
+This concept of multiple motors being used for the same axis is illustrated in detail in the [Gantry Alignment](#) manual.